POCO X3 Pro arrives in India, starts from Rs 18,999

-New Delhi, March 30 (IANS) Chinese smartphone brand POCO on Tuesday unveiled its latest smartphone X3 Pro in India that will be available on Flipkart in two storage variants from April 6.
+New Delhi: Chinese smartphone brand POCO on Tuesday unveiled its latest smartphone X3 Pro in India that will be available on Flipkart in two storage variants from April 6.

 The smartphone with 6GB+128GB storage variant is priced at Rs 18,999 and the 8GB+128GB variant will be available for Rs 20,999 in three colour variants -- graphite black, steel blue and golden bronze.